Minyus/causallift/README.md

 ### To-dos:
 - Improve documentation
-- Add examples using publicly available datasets
+- Add examples of applying uplift modeling to publicly available datasets
+- Add visualization of the uplift model
 - Support for other classification models other than XGBoost to predict outcome
 - Support for other classification models other than Logistic Regression to estimate propensity score